 - Worn out splines on your clutch disc hub or pilot bearing

-- Appearance of oil on the friction disc
+- The appearance of oil on the friction disc

 - Loose transmission mounts or engine mounts